-In fact, says Leonard Steinberg, president of Compass, many wealthy clients who can pay all-cash go the mortgage route.
+Even wealthy clients who can pay all-cash go the mortgage route, says Leonard Steinberg, chief evangelist at Compass.
 "You'd be surprised to see the high-end apartments that are tied to mortgages in the city," he says.

-Having a traditional mortgage contingency clause in the contract protects you from losing your down payment—typically around 20 percent—if you or the building aren’t approved by a bank.
-That's great for you, and not so great for the seller.
-Which is why the most effective, and perhaps one of the most nerve-wracking, way to compete against all-cash is to waive the mortgage contingency altogether.
+Having a mortgage contingency clause in the contract protects you as a buyer from losing your deposit if you or the building are not approved by a bank.
+It’s great for you, and not so great for the seller—after all, by that point a property has been taken off the market for a month or so.
+Which is why the most effective and perhaps one of the most nerve-wracking ways to compete against all-cash is to waive the mortgage contingency.

 Obviously, you'll need to feel comfortable about the possibility of losing your deposit if you don't get financing.
-To cut down that risk and increase the seller's confidence that you'll get financing rather than walk away from your deposit, get yourself and the building pre-approved.
-"You need to provide enough good, solid evidence to the sellers to make them feel secure," says Steinberg.
+To cut down on that risk and increase the seller's confidence that you'll get financing rather than walk away from your deposit, get yourself and the building pre-approved.
+This is because "you need to provide enough good, solid evidence to the sellers to make them feel secure," Steinberg says.

-To even further mitigate concerns for the seller, a buyer's broker should "come in with proof that the building's been approved for a loan within the last six months," says Jennifer Roberts of Engel & Volkers NYC.
+To further mitigate concerns for the seller, a buyer's broker should "come in with proof that the building's been approved for a loan within the last six months," Roberts says.

-Mortgage banker and broker Julie Teitel of Everbank notes that even with a pre-approval for financing and a pre-approval of the building, unforeseen circumstances—like the loss of your job or a drop in your credit score, or an issue with the building—could put financing in jeopardy.
+Julie Teitel, senior mortgage loan officer at Citizens Bank, notes that even with a pre-approval for financing and a pre-approval of the building, unforeseen circumstances—like the loss of your job or a drop in your credit score, or an issue with the building—could put financing in jeopardy.

-“No matter what, there is a chance that you can lose your down payment,” she says.
+“No matter what, there is a chance that you can lose your deposit,” she says.
 Consider the worst-case scenario: Will you be able to bail yourself out?
 Could you get a margin loan or a loan from a relative?
-Would you be okay with losing the down payment?
+Would you be okay with losing the deposit?

-Still, she says it's rare that buyers lose their down payment, noting that she has can refer clients to about 30 different banks, and could likely find a backup.
+Still, she says it's rare that buyers lose their deposit, noting that she has can refer clients to about 30 different banks, and could likely find a backup.
 Rather, the question at that point is how long will the seller wait for you?

 2. Get less financing

-A second way to compete against an all-cash offer is to put more down in cash right off the bat, and take less financing.
+A second way to compete against an all-cash offer is to finance a smaller amount.

-The approach is seconded by Alan Perlowitz, the founder and managing partner of Chaves & Perlowitz, a real estate law firm that specializes in transactional, commercial and residential lending.
-He recalls a buyer who successfully competed against an all-cash asking-price offer.
-The buyer offered above asking price with 50% financing.
-In this case, even if the appraisal came in low and they had to finance more than 50 percent, their financials showed that they would be approved.
+The approach is seconded by Alan Perlowitz, founder and managing partner of Chaves Perlowitz Luftig.
+He recalls a buyer who successfully competed against an all-cash offer by offering more than the asking price and dropping down to 50 percent financing.
+In this case, even if the appraisal came in low and the buyer had to finance more than 50 percent, their strong financials indicated that they would be approved.

-Offering more money than your competition is an obvious way to get a seller's attention, Homet says.
+Offering more than your competition is an obvious way to get a seller's attention.
 Even if another party is offering all cash, a bigger purchase price can certainly make the deal more attractive.
-Adds Roberts: "Consider maybe paying $25,000 more, or offering to pay the sellers' closing costs."

 4. Be flexible with timing

-Oftentimes, being willing to move slowly is a plus, because "if you have a seller who wants to move fast, you’re going to lose to an all-cash buyer," says Steinberg.
+Oftentimes, being willing to move slowly is a plus.
 Of course, you'll have to weigh the costs of holding off on the sale.
-Just because it benefits the seller doesn't necessarily mean it'll make financial sense for you, the buyer.
-If your lease is up or you're selling your apartment more quickly, temporary housing is an option, but it's often a pricey one.
+Just because it benefits the seller doesn't necessarily mean makes financial sense for you as the buyer.
+If your lease is up or the sale of your apartment is moving more quickly, temporary housing is an option, but it's often a pricey one.

-5. Allow the seller to keep a portion of the down payment if the financing falls through
+5. Allow the seller to keep a part of the deposit if the financing falls through

-If you need financing and insist on a mortgage contingency, you might ease the sellers’ financial concerns by promising that if you don’t get financing, the seller can keep a portion of your down payment, Luftig and Perlowitz says.
+If you need financing and insist on a mortgage contingency, you might ease the sellers’ financial concerns by promising that if you don’t get financing, the seller can keep a portion of your deposit, Luftig and Perlowitz say.

-It is "something to have in one's arsenal," says Roberts.
+It is "something to have in one's arsenal," Roberts says.
 The money would come from an escrow deposit, she says, and "could work well when combined with a shortened time period to obtain a mortgage—say 15 days versus 30."

-And it does happen, says Steinberg.
-"We recently had a deal where the buyer offered that if the financing did not come through. the seller could keep a $100,000 'fee/fine''."
+And it does happen, Steinberg says.
+"We recently had a deal where the buyer offered that if the financing did not come through, the seller could keep a $100,000 fee,” he says.